Harry Aaron Hollzer: Notable cases

-Illness and Death
+Illness and death

 On January 3, 1946, after attending a dinner party at the home of his lifelong friend, Rabbi Edgar Magnin, Hollzer suffered a heart attack and was hospitalized.
 He died of complications resulting from the flu on January 14 at Cedars of Lebanon Hospital.
-He was survived by his widow, Louise, whom he married in 1907, a daughter, Alma (Mrs. Oscar) Srere, and a son, U.S. Army Corporal Herbert Maurice Hollzer, named in memory of his uncle, Private Maurice Hollzer, who was killed in World War I. Fellow judges, attorneys, and civic leaders attended the funeral, held at the Wilshire Boulevard Temple, as did a number of film executives, headed by MGM boss Louis B. Mayer.
-Hollzer was interred in the mausoleum at Home of Peace Memorial Park in Los Angeles.
+He was survived by his widow, Louise, whom he married in 1907, a daughter, Alma (Mrs. Oscar) Srere, and a son, U.S. Army Corporal Herbert Maurice Hollzer.
+Fellow judges, attorneys, and civic leaders attended the funeral, held at the Wilshire Boulevard Temple, as did a number of film executives, headed by MGM boss Louis B. Mayer.

 In March, hundreds of Hollzer's friends and associates gathered to pay tribute to him in the courtroom of Senior United States Judge Paul J. McCormick, where the judge "recalled to the throng how Hollzer's career showed democracy at work in the United States – how he worked his way up from an orphanage to a flourishing law practice, judge of the Superior Court, and finally to the United States District Court."